Editorial Policies

 COMPETING INTERESTS

-A competing interest is anything that interferes with or could be perceived as interfering with the full and objective presentation, peer review, editorial decision-making and/or publication of research or non-research articles submitted to JWEE.
+Authors should disclose in their manuscripts any financial or any other conflicts of interest that might have influenced the results presented or their interpretations thereof.
+What Represents a Competing Interest? - A competing interest is anything that interferes with or could be perceived as interfering with the full and objective presentation, peer review, editorial decision-making and/or publication of research or non-research articles submitted to JWEE.

 Competing interests can be financial or non-financial, professional or personal.
 Competing interests can arise in relation to an organization or another person.

-Declaring all potential competing interests is a requirement at JWEE. and is integral to the transparent reporting of research.
+Declaring all potential competing interests is a requirement at JWEE and is integral to the transparent reporting of research.

 Failure to declare competing interests can result in immediate rejection of a manuscript.
-If an undisclosed competing interest becomes known after publication, JWEE. will act in accordance with COPE guidelines and issue a public notification to the community.
+If an undisclosed competing interest becomes known after publication, JWEE will act in accordance with COPE guidelines and issue a public notification to the community

 ERRORS IN PUBLISHED ARTICLES